 The gun mechanics were built knowing it would only occupy a small part of the game, but this thinking seemed to permeate every design decision.
 Facial and body animations ranged from rigid to ragdoll; the stylizing of investigation sequences and memories bounced between requiring long stints of useless work and being completed through a single click; missions that required stealth were nothing more than crouching and holding my controls forward.
 With many of the game’s more interesting abilities hidden away and the story lacking meaningful development, the only choice remaining is to submit your will to the Leviathan.
 Ph’nglui mglw’nafh Cthulhu R’lyeh wgah’nagl fhtagn.
 Free Him.

 + Draws on decades worth of stories to create a particularly eerie place

 + When the best elements of the game come together, it provides a dark, fun, puzzle-based RPG

-+ Depicts the esoteric nature of the Cthulhu mythos well (whether that is intentional or not is TBD)
++ Depicts the esoteric nature of the Cthulhu mythos well (whether that is intentional or not remains unclear)

 – Feels incomplete

-– Character choices and dialogue decisions hardly have an impact on the play experience
+– Actions and dialogue decisions hardly have an impact on the story

 – Weak writing and poor voice acting leads to an incoherent plot and uninteresting characters

-– Linear level design discourages exploration but has elements that require it
+– Linear level design discourages exploration but still depends on moments that require it

 Call of Cthulhu is available for purchase in the Humble Store.